 Get ready for sweet, tangy chicken that I know you are going to enjoy!

-why we love this BBQ Chicken Teriyaki Chicken Recipe
+Why we love this Grilled Teriyaki Chicken Recipe

 There is a lot to love about this chicken recipe.
 It’s one of our favorite proteins for a healthy dinner because it’s: